Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 >Insight 1 : Burn out looks to be a significant factor in departures

-- Employees working outside of the `160 to 230 hours a month` range are at much higher risk of turnover, the average in the US being 176 hours.
+- Employees working outside of `160 to 230 hours a month` are at much higher risk of turnover, the average in the US being 176 hours.
 A recommended maximum for monthly hours could be set to 220 hours to help this issue.

 - 100% of workers assigned **7 projects** left the company, dropping to 45% when assigned 6.